securekubernetes/securekubernetes/docs/scenario_2_defense.md

 sleep 15 # Allow time for the Dynamic Admission Controller to take effect
 ```

-Let's see if this actually works (sometimes it takes a few seconds for policies to take effect):
+Let's see if this actually works:

 ```console
 kubectl -n dev run alpine --image=alpine --restart=Never